 - The trail will extend the Aussie Camino Trail that connects Portland, Victoria to Penola in recognition of Saint Mary MacKillop and Father Julian Tenison Woods.
 It will also be close to Naracoorte Caves (SA’s only UNESCO World Heritage site) and the Ramsar wetland sites of Bool and Hack Lagoons

 - Coonawarra Wine Region

 - The Aussie Camino Trail

 - Naracoorte Caves

 - Bool and Hack Lagoons

 Important note: This rail trail is not yet open.
-It is expected construction will begin in 2022.
+It is expected construction will be completed in April 2022.

 The trail will run for 20 km through the Coonawarra Wine Region vineyards and past wine cellars, some dating from 1890.
 Once the trail is open it is expected several side trails to cellar doors and wineries will be built.

 The sealed trail will begin on the outskirts of Penola and follow the unused Wolseley to Mt Gambier rail corridor to end at Father Woods Park, home to seven sculptures depicting the lives of Father Julian Tenison Woods and Saint Mary MacKillop.

 We acknowledge the Bindjali people, the traditional custodians of the land and waterways on which the rail trail will be built.